 Imports of fresh tomato fruit into Australia for consumption are currently permitted from New Zealand under specific import conditions.
-The current import conditions for fresh tomato (non truss) include requirements for an AQIS import permit, a phytosanitary certificate from the New Zealand Ministry of Agriculture and Forestry (NZ MAF), freedom from soil and other debris and inspection on arrival in Australia.
+The current import conditions for fresh tomato (non truss) include requirements for an AQIS import permit, phytosanitary inspection and issue of a phytosanitary certificate from the New Zealand Ministry of Agriculture and Forestry (NZ MAF), specific requirements for packaging and labelling of produce, freedom from soil and other debris and inspection on arrival in Australia by AQIS.